 In 2013, Rideau Canoe Club opened Petrie Island’s first learn-to-kayak camps, directed by Sarah Kennedy, in partnership with Friends of Petrie Island.
 By 2015, the camps were full, and many children were growing out of the mini kayaks.
 Sarah Kennedy and Liz Orton decided to start a new canoe club, to serve Ottawa’s East End.
 Rideau got Petrie Island off to a great start, by gifting all of the original equipment.
 Petrie Island Canoe Club became a member club of Canoe Kayak Canada in 2016, offering three programs: Regatta-Ready (2-week), Youth Racing (8-week), and Wednesday Open House Nights.
 Friends of Petrie Island continues to work closely with PICC, to provide our campers with regular opportunities for ecological learning and stewardship.

-Friends of Petrie Island has generously provided Petrie paddlers with storage for their equipment since the first camps began in 2013.
+Friends of Petrie Island generously provided Petrie paddlers with storage for their equipment from the time their first camps began in 2013.
 In 2017, PICC outgrew the space in FOPI sheds, and began using a shipping container.
-In 2018, we plan to build a 3-container boathouse that will accommodate our club’s growth for the next five years.
+This summer, we plan to install a 3-container boathouse that will accommodate our club’s growth for the next five years.

 News and Events

 Equipment: Boats and Paddles

 - The club provides paddles, boats and kneeling pads (buns) for use by the membership and program participants.

 - Petrie Island Canoe Club does not rent boats or paddling equipment to individuals.

 - Coaches will provide advice to advanced paddlers wishing to acquire their own equipment.

 - Maintenance and repair of PICC-owned boats is the sole responsibility of the club and its designated volunteers.

 Frequently Asked Questions and Answers